DragonMinded/netboot/naomi/README.md

 ### defaults property

-A NaomiEEPROMDefaults instance representing what defaults the BIOS will set in the system EEPROM section when initializing the EEPROM on first boot.
+A dictionary of NaomiEEPROMDefaults instance representing what defaults the BIOS will set in the system EEPROM section when initializing the EEPROM on first boot.
+Note that this is indexed by the same enumeration as the "names" property.
 When read, grabs the defaults and returns them.
-When written, extracts values from the provided NaomiEEPROMDefaults instance and updates the defaults in the ROM accordingly.
+When written, extracts values from the provided NaomiEEPROMDefaults instances and updates the per-region defaults in the ROM accordingly.

 ### date property